chip/dotfiles/vim-cheat-sheet.md

     See ~/.vim/pack/bundle/start for list of plugins
   * Using materialshell-chip theme for zsh with prompt modifications
   * Using materialshell-dark theme for Terminal
-  * Change Terminal font to Roberto Mono Medium for Powerline 20 pt
+  * Change Terminal to Monaco font, 22 pt, using 1.2 line spacing to prevent blank line at bottom of screen.
   * Use vim-commentary for code comments
   * Use vim-fzf for fuzzy finding files
   * Use vim-signify for git changes